 — Tokens are cryptocurrencies that do not have their own blockchain but live on another blockchain.
 As they live on another blockchain, they benefit from its technology.
 (ERC-20 tokens…)

-We use the word crypto to cover a multitude of currencies, but in fact there’s a difference between coins and tokens.
+The word “crypto” is used to cover a multitude of currencies.n fact, there’s a difference between coins vs tokens.
 Let’s look closer.

 Entering the cryptocurrency market can be a complicated and daunting task.
 You may have heard of Bitcoin, but what about the other thousands of coins and blockchain projects out there?

-To obtain a better grasp of the crypto markets, it’s easiest to classify cryptocurrencies into two distinct categories: coins and tokens.
+To obtain a better grasp of the crypto markets, it’s easiest to classify cryptocurrencies into two distinct categories: coins vs tokens.

 Coins refer to any cryptocurrency that has a standalone, independent blockchain — like Bitcoin.

-Coin projects typically draw inspiration from past technologies or other cryptocurrencies and fuse them into an innovative network catering to a specific purpose.
+Coin projects typically draw inspiration from past technologies or other cryptocurrencies.
+Fusing them into an innovative network catering to a specific purpose.

 Another example of a coin, Ethereum’s Ether (ETH) is the native coin of a smart contracts platform for creating general-purpose computer programs that run on a decentralized blockchain.
 Rather than focusing on financial data, Ethereum focuses on arbitrary program data that can cover anything from games to social media.
 Ether is used for sending/receiving, managing assets, paying gas fees, and interacting with decentralized applications (dApps) on the network.

 You might also have heard about Altcoins.
-Basically, we call Altcoins any coins that are an alternative to Bitcoin.
+Basically, Altcoins any coins that are an alternative to Bitcoin.

-Tokens are a unique outlay of broader smart contracts platforms like Ethereum that enable users to create, issue, and manage tokens that are derivatives of the primary blockchain.
+Tokens are a unique outlay of broader smart contracts platforms like Ethereum.
+Enabling users to create, issue, and manage tokens that are derivatives of the primary blockchain.

-For example, the ICO craze of 2017 was fueled by Ethereum’s ERC-20 token standard, which is basically a protocol for creating tokens (besides ETH) on the Ethereum blockchain that can be exchanged with each other.
-Projects would announce or build an application on Ethereum using smart contracts, and issue a native token for use in that application, raising funds directly from investors in ETH in the process.
+For example, the ICO craze of 2017 was fueled by Ethereum’s ERC-20 token standard.
+Which is basically a protocol for creating tokens (besides ETH) on the Ethereum blockchain that can be exchanged with each other.
+Projects would announce or build an application on Ethereum using smart contracts.
+Issuing a native token for use in that application, raising funds directly from investors in ETH in the process.

 Tokens occupy a unique corner of the cryptocurrency market where they function as “utility” tokens within an application’s ecosystem for incentivizing certain behavior or paying fees.
-For example, the popular ERC-20 token Dai is part of the MakerDAO dapp on Ethereum.
+For example, the popular ERC-20 token Dai is part of the MakerDAO dApp on Ethereum.
 MakerDAO is a way for users to access credit instruments like lending/borrowing using Dai, which is designed to be stable.
-ERC-20 tokens like Dai can be exchanged for any other ERC-20 token or other Ethereum-based standards (i.e., ERC-721), including the ETH coin.
+ERC-20 tokens like Dai can be exchanged for any other ERC-20 token or other Ethereum-based standards (i.e., ERC-721), including the ETH coin and stablecoins.